lvnam96/20thingsilearned-Vietnamese-translation/README.md

 Most of us don’t realize how much an old and out-of-date web browser can negatively impact our online lives, particularly our online safety.
 You wouldn’t drive an old car with bald tires, bad brakes, and an unreliable engine for years on end.
 It’s a bad idea to take the same chances with the web browser that you use daily to navigate to every page and application on the web.

-Việc nâng cấp lên một trình duyệt hiện đại — như phiên bản mới nhất của Firefox, Safari, Opera, hoặc Chrome — rất quan trọng vì 3 lý do:
+Việc nâng cấp lên một trình duyệt hiện đại — như phiên bản mới nhất của **Firefox**, Safari, Opera, hoặc **Chrome** — rất quan trọng vì 3 lý do:

 First, old browsers are vulnerable to attacks, because they typically aren’t updated with the latest security fixes and features.
 Browser vulnerabilities can lead to stolen passwords, malicious software snuck secretly onto your computer, or worse.
 An up-to-date browser helps guard against security threats like phishing and malware.